robinbb/blog/src/hugo/content/blog/leadership.md

 ---
 title: "Leadership for Software Teams"
 description: >-
-  A primer on the concept of leadership for any member of a software team
+  A primer on the concept of leadership
 date: "2020-07-27"
 draft: false
 tags: